Logo

 • Easy-to-create personalized event pages with a custom registration form to engage participants.

-• Simple submissions management to ease the process of monitoring scores, submissions and status.
+• Simple submission management to ease the process of monitoring scores, submissions, and status.

 • Insightful leadership board to receive live event updates on top performers and other crucial aspects.

-Here’s how Xathon helps you organize a hackathon in four basic steps:
+Xathon helps organize a hackathon in four basic steps:

-Once the contest ends, it is time for judges to log in, grade submissions or analyze the automated results.
-Then, reveal and reward the winners and get ready to dive deep into post-event analytics to derive the ROI (return on investment).
+• Once the contest ends, the judges can log in, grade submissions or analyze the automated results.
+Then, the organizers can reveal and reward the winners and dive deep into post-event analytics to derive the ROI.

 Written by